glennwaltonwork/vscode-java-starter/README.md

-# Try Out Development Containers: Java
+# Polyglot Java Development Starter (Containers)

+As a Polyglot Software Engineer, a significant part of your work will require you to ensure that your code always works consistently no matter where it is run.
+Java in itself provides some of this but not all.
+Please follow through these instructions to get set up in Visual Studio code with a sandbox environment.

-This is a sample project that lets you try out the **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension in a few easy steps.
+For a background on containers in VSCode - please read **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension in a few easy steps.

-> **Note:** If you're following the quick start, you can jump to the [Things to try](#things-to-try) section.

 ## Setting up the development container

 Follow these steps to open this sample in a container:

-1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started).
+1. Since this is likely your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started).

-2. To use this repository, you can either open the repository in an isolated Docker volume:
+2. To use this repository, open the repository in an isolated Docker volume (we'll cover these steps in the workshop):

-    - Press <kbd>F1</kbd> and select the **Remote-Containers: Try a Sample...** command.
-    - Choose the "Java" sample, wait for the container to start and try things out!
-        > **Note:** Under the hood, this will use **Remote-Containers: Open Repository in Container...** command to clone the source code in a Docker volume instead of the local filesystem.

-   Or open a locally cloned copy of the code:
+   - Fork this repository on your own GitHub

-   - Clone this repository to your local filesystem.
+   - Clone your fork of this repository to your local filesystem.
-   - Press <kbd>F1</kbd> and select the **Remote-Containers: Open Folder in Container...** command.
-   - Select the cloned copy of this folder, wait for the container to start, and try things out!
+   - Follow the prompts to setup your Docker instance
+   - Post any questions to the channel.

 ## Things to try

 Once you have this sample opened in a container, you'll be able to work with it like you would locally.

-> **Note:** This container runs as a non-root user with sudo access by default.
-Comment out `"remoteUser": "vscode"` in `.devcontainer/devcontainer.json` if you'd prefer to run as root.

-Some things to try:

 1. **Edit:**
    - Open `src/main/java/com/mycompany/app/App.java`.